-Geographic Information System Submissions
+Geographical Information System Submissions

-GIS data files are now compatible with ERF and must be submitted to the docket via the ERF "Upload GIS Files (Public)" page.
-GIS data files must be submitted in a format that is compatible with the current version of ArcGIS.
+GIS data files must be submitted in a format that is compatible with the most current version of ArcGIS to both PSC and DNR staff.
+Individual shapefiles or geodatabase including feature classes may be submitted.
 Data file names should be descriptive of the contents.